Learning Objectives

 positive punishment

-decreasing behaviors by presenting negative stimuli, such as shock; any stimulus that, when presented after a response, decreases the response
+decreasing behaviors by presenting negative stimuli, such as shock; any

 negative punishment